Benefits Of Recycling In The Workplace

 - Take time to educate employees about the benefits, need, and convenience of the program.
 You may want to develop some educational materials and posters.

 - Consult with your waste hauler.
-Through recycling, you can actually negotiate lower waste management costs.
-Your hauler may also help you identify possible markets for your recyclables.
+Through recycling, you can actually negotiate lower waste

 - Implement your program.
 Start by placing recycling containers in key locations - near copiers, printers or other equipment.
 Develop a collection schedule, and kick off your program with an event to build excitement.